 What is a Provider Agreement in a Medical Billing Company

-For example, the health care provider must know the correct use of modifiers, and medical codes while generating bill and filling Medicare claims.
+For example, the healthcare provider must know the correct use of modifiers, and medical codes while generating bills and filling Medicare claims.
 One can’t use modifier-25 to represent ‘partially reduced services’ while filing claims.
 The correct modifier to represent partially reduced services in the medical claims form is modifier-52.
-CMS clearly states that modifier-52 should be “under certain circumstances a service or procedure is partially reduced or eliminated at the physician’s discretion.”
+CMS clearly states that modifier-52 should be “under certain circumstances, a service or procedure is partially reduced or eliminated at the physician’s discretion.”

 Definition of Provider Agreement